-European Commission, Joint Research Centre, Italy, University of Southampton, UK, and IZA, Germany
+European Commission, Joint Research Centre, Italy, and IZA, Germany

 IZA World of Labor role

 Senior Researcher in the Competence Centre on Microeconomic Evaluation of the European Commission's Joint Research Centre, Ispra, Italy

 Social inequalities, especially in the field of education, policy evaluation methods, survey design

 Researcher in the European Commission’s Joint Research Centre, Unit of “Econometrics and Applied Statistics,” Ispra, Italy; Associate Professor in Social Statistics, University of Southampton, UK

 “Unequal emissions—unequal policy impacts: How do different areas of CO2 emissions compare?”
 In: Fitzpatrick, T. (ed.).
 International Handbook on Social Policy and the Environment.
 Cheltenham: Edward Elgar, 2014 (with N. Bardsley and M. Buchs).

 “Who emits most?
 Associations between socio-economic factors and UK households’ home energy, transport, indirect and total CO2 emissions.”
 Ecological Economics 90 (2013): 114–123 (with M. Buchs).

 “Peer effects and measurement error: The impact of sampling variation in school survey data (evidence from PISA).”
 Economics of Education Review 31:6 (2012): 1136–1142 (with J. Micklewright and P. N. Silva).

 “Non-response biases in surveys of school children: The case of the English PISA samples.”
 Journal of the Royal Statistical Society Series A (General) 175:4 (2012): 915–338 (with J. Micklewright and C. J. Skinner).